Ahmed-Mosharafa/AutoJourn-DemoECML2025/ReadMe.md

-# Automated Journalist App - TUM NLP LAB
+# Automated Journalist App - Machine Learning in NLP Lab Course

-The automated Journalist App consists of two parts in the code.
-There is backend and frontend.
-You can find further instructions how to install dependecies and run the app in the README files of each directories.
+The project in the Winter Semester 24/25 was implemented by:
+- Himel Ghosh, himel.ghosh@tum.de
+- Gianluca Procopio, gianluca.procopio@tum.de
+- Sina Emami, sina.emami@tum.de

+In this repository we present the code for our Automated Journalist application, it is organized as follow:

 ## Frontend

-In this directory you will find the frontend implementation in Typescript with React
+In this folder you will find the frontend implementation in Typescript with React.

 ## Backend

-In this directory you will find the backend implementation in Python with Flask
+In this folder you will find the backend implementation in Python, with Flask.

+## Evaluation

+In this folder you will find the code we used for the qualitative and quantitative evaluations of our pipeline.

 ## Documentation

-This directory is used to share documentation related material
+You can find relevant documentation for our project.

+## PaperWS2024

+You can find the paper we wrote.

 ## UI/UX Design